jellyfin-archive/jellyfin-docs/general/server/users/adding-managing-users.md

 `Disable this user` Blocks the user from logging in, existing connections will be abruptly terminated.

 `Hide this user from login screens` Useful for private or hidden administrator accounts.
 The user will need to sign in manually by entering their username and password.
+All newly created users are hidden by default.

 `Failed login attempts before user is locked out` Determines how many incorrect login attempts can be made before lockout occurs, disabling the user.
 0 means inheriting the default of 3 for non-admin and 5 for admin, -1 disables lockout